Plankton Soup – the Tech Interactive

 • They provide 50% of the oxygen we breathe.

-• They are responsible for most of the transfer of CO2 from the atmosphere to the ocean.
+• They are responsible for most of the CO2 transfer from the atmosphere to the ocean.

 The acidification of the ocean, due to an increasing concentration of carbon dioxide in the atmosphere, is impacting plankton’s life.
-This could have dramatic consequences on the entire marine life, and beyond.
+This could have dramatic consequences for marine life and beyond.

-Installation is created with recyclable materials: black construction paper and stickers made of paper.
+The installation is created with recyclable materials: black construction paper and paper stickers.